top of page

 Health Benefits:

-Beyond its fat-burning capabilities, strength training offers a range of health benefits.
+Beyond its fat-loss benefits, strength training offers a range of health advantages.
 Regular resistance exercise improves insulin sensitivity, helping to regulate blood sugar levels and reducing the risk of type 2 diabetes.
 It also lowers the risk of chronic conditions such as heart disease and certain cancers.

 Practical Application:

-For those aiming to lose weight effectively, the advice is clear: focus on strength training with the goal of increasing strength.
-While it can be tempting to opt for fast-paced, circuit-style workouts, traditional strength training – which emphasises progressive overload and muscle growth – is generally more effective for fat loss.
+For those aiming to lose weight effectively, the advice is clear: include strength training with the goal of increasing strength over time.
+While it can be tempting to opt for fast-paced, circuit-style workouts, traditional strength training – which emphasises progressive overload and muscle growth – is generally more effective for preserving muscle during fat loss.

 SCHEDULE YOUR FREE CONSULTATION TO HELP GET YOU ON THE RIGHT PATH.